flowdock/api-docs/docs/SCIM.md

-# SCIM provisioning api
+# SCIM provisioning API

 The Single Sign-On for Flowdock Enterprise offers partial support for provisioning using [System for Cross-Domain Identity Management (SCIM)](http://www.simplecloud.info/).

-To use the SCIM api, you need to be a Flowdock Enterprise customer and have the Single Sign-On configured.
-If you haven't completed these steps, please contact [support@flowdock.com](mailto:support@flowdock.com).
+To use the SCIM API, you need to be a Flowdock Enterprise customer and have Single Sign-On configured for your organization.
+Contact [support@flowdock.com](mailto:support@flowdock.com) if you have not done this yet or are interested about Flowdock Enterprise.

 ## Basics

-The SCIM api is a REST based api that can be found under `https://api.flowdock.com/scim/:uid`.
-Uid is an organization specific identifier that can be acquired when setting up the SSO.
-All the resources can be found under that path.
+The SCIM API is a REST-based API that can be found under `https://api.flowdock.com/scim/:uid`.
+The UID is an organization-specific identifier that is acquired when setting up SSO.
+All the resources can be found under this path.

-The api uses JSON encoded data, so all requests need to be made using `application/json` content type and the data received back will be in the same format.
+All requests need to be made using a content-type of `application/json`.
+Responses will be sent in JSON format.

 ## Authentication

-The SCIM api uses basic HTTP authentication using a bearer token.
-The token can be acquired during the SSO setup.
-When making requests to the SCIM api, you will need to provide the token in an authorization header.
-Given the authorization token `1b54iFrTbKIgP0Fl657cHA`, all of the requests to the api need a header:
+The SCIM API uses basic HTTP authentication using a bearer token.
+The token is acquired during the SSO setup.
+When making requests to the SCIM API, you will need to provide the token in an authorization header.
+Given the authorization token `1b54iFrTbKIgP0Fl657cHA`, all of the requests to the API need a header:

 ```
 Authorization: Bearer 1b54iFrTbKIgP0Fl657cHA
 ```

-A missing authorization header will result in `401 Unauthorized` response.
-If the header is malformed or you use the wrong token, you will receive a `403 Forbidden` response.
+A missing authorization header will result in a `401 Unauthorized` response.
+If the header is malformed or has the wrong token, you will receive a `403 Forbidden` response.

-You can test that you have a working authorization by making a request to the SCIM root url.
+You can test your authorization by making a request to the SCIM root URL.

+#### Request
 ```
 GET https://api.flowdock.com/scim/:uid
 ```

-Response:
+#### Response
 ```
 {
   "message": "Authorization ok"
 }
 ```

-Failed attempts are heavily ratelimited, so if you start receiving `429` responses, you need to wait for a while before trying again.
+Failed attempts are heavily rate-limited.
+If you start receiving `429` responses, you will need to wait for a while before trying again.

 ## Users resource

-Users resource provides information about the users in your Flowdock organization.
-The api can only be used to access and modify users that have the SSO enabled, so if you have bots or other accounts that don't have SSO logins (like users that haven't yet migrated their account to use SSO), they won't show up here.
+The users resource provides information about the users in your Flowdock organization.
+The API can only be used to access and modify users that have SSO enabled.
+Accounts that don't have a linked SSO identity (such as bots) will not be listed.

 ### SCIM identifiers